bennylow513-bit/lmao/README.md

 Downloads the Render chatlog into VS Code every 5 seconds.
 Useful for monitoring live conversations without SSH access.

-Update these two values at the top of the file, then run:
+Update the two values at the top of the file, then run:

 ```bash
 python auto_render_chatlog.py